Niki415-cpu/Quiz-app/README.md

-Got it ✅
-Here’s your updated README with a Live Demo link and Author section.

----

 🎯 Quiz App

 A responsive and interactive Quiz Application built using HTML, CSS, and JavaScript.
 It allows users to test their knowledge by answering multiple-choice questions, view scores instantly, and restart the quiz.

----

 📌 Features